Technical University of Crete

-The Technical University of Crete (TUC; Πολυτεχνείο Κρήτης, Polytechneio Kritis) is a state university under the supervision of the Greek Ministry of Education and was founded in 1977 in Chania, Crete.
+The Technical University of Crete (TUC; Πολυτεχνείο Κρήτης, Polytechneio Kritis) is a state university under the supervision of the Greek Ministry of Education which was founded in 1977 in Chania, Crete.
 The first students were admitted in 1984.
 The purpose of the institution is to conduct research, to provide under-graduate and graduate educational programs in modern engineering fields as well as to develop links with the Greek industry.
 It is highly ranked among the Greek technical universities in terms of research productivity, research funding, scientific publications and citation per faculty member.
 It uses Daedalus as part of the emblem.

 Academic structure

-The Technical University of Crete comprises five engineering schools, all of which offer undergraduate and postgraduate study programmes.
+The Technical University of Crete consists of five engineering schools, all of which offer undergraduate and postgraduate study programmes.
 The school of Electronic and Computer Engineering was renamed to School of Electrical and Computer Engineering in July 2016.

 Research

 The Technical University of Crete is particularly active in conducting basic and applied research such as: